 1. Dumbo the Flying Elephant in Fantasyland

-After failing to get my daughter (then age three) to ride Mr. Toad’s Wild Ride and instead taking my infant son, who clawed at my face with fear throughout, I have given up waiting out the ridiculously long lines for the dark rides in Fantasyland.
-Instead, we head to everyone’s favorite flying elephant.
+After failing to get my daughter (then age 3) to ride Mr. Toad’s Wild Ride and instead taking my infant son, who clawed at my face with fear throughout, I have given up waiting out the ridiculously long lines for the dark rides in Fantasyland.
+Instead, we head to everyone's favorite flying elephant.

 2. It's a Small World in Fantasyland

 It is worth getting the cutesy Small World song stuck in your head all day for the smiles this ride will induce for your child.
-Plus, you get a big return (an eight-minute ride) for your small investment (typically a brief wait in line).
+Plus, you get a big return (an 8-minute ride) for your small investment (typically a brief wait in line).

 3. A Bug's Land at Disney's California Adventure

 This area includes three rides for little ones that you can hit pretty quickly since the lines tend to be minimal.
-While Tuck and Roll’s Drive’Em Buggies bumper cars are fun for preschoolers, the other two rides are wonderful choices for kids and babies alike.
-There is Flik’s Flyers, which is a slightly less magical version of Dumbo’s ride, and Heimlich’s Chew Chew Train, for which you board a talking caterpillar who chews his way though a garden of sweet-smelling treats like watermelon and animal crackers.
-Wait until kids are older to brave the 3-D film It’s Tough to Be a Bug!
-I took my daughter when she was a little over age two.
+While Tuck and Roll's Drive'Em Buggies bumper cars are fun for preschoolers, the other two rides are wonderful choices for kids and babies alike.
+There is Flik's Flyers, which is a slightly less magical version of Dumbo's ride, and Heimlich's Chew Chew Train, for which you board a talking caterpillar who chews his way though a garden of sweet-smelling treats like watermelon and animal crackers.
+Wait until kids are older to brave the 3-D film It's Tough to Be a Bug!
+I took my daughter when she was a little over 2 years old.
 Too scary!

 4. Minnie's House in Mickey's Toontown